gpressutto5/ebanx-currency-converter/ebanx-currency-converter/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This is a currency converter to use with EBANX Gateway.
+This is a currency converter to use with EBANX Payment Gateway for WooCommerce.

 == Description ==

-This is a currency converter to use with EBANX Gateway.
+This is a currency converter to use with EBANX Payment Gateway for WooCommerce.

 == Installation ==